Exebit18/Exebit18.github.io/_posts/2017-10-18-Monte-Carlo-2.md

 ## Strategy

-Calculating the value of e using this method requires you to generate random numbers unless the sum is more than one.
+Calculating the value of e using this method requires us to perform an experiment multiple times.
+In each experiment, we keep generating random numbers in [0,1] till their sum exceeds one.
+The number of times we generated random numbers is a guess for e.

-Hence this experiment of generating random numbers in done n number of times(n usually large) and take the average of this successful generation by dividing the result with the total number of times random numbers are generated.
+This experiment is repeated n times (n is usually large) and we take the average of the guesses for e as our estimate.

 ## Proof